tanzircoderrect/OpenRace/README.md

 Something like [WLLVM](https://github.com/travitch/whole-program-llvm) can be used to produce a LLVM IR file for a project with multiple files.

-Generating LLVM IR for large projects is outside the scope if this tool (for now).
+Generating LLVM IR for large projects is outside the scope of this tool (for now).

 # Building